kshism/liquibase-spring-boot-1/prompt.md

 Position:

-* Near end of table
+* Near the end of the table
 * Before Actions column if one exists

 ---